eclipse-archived/ceylon-ide-eclipse/README.md

 	    .../ceyon-dist/osgi
 	    ```

-	- Import inside your Eclipse workspace all the required bundle proxy projects found under the following location :
+	- Import inside your Eclipse workspace all the required _bundle-proxys_ projects found under the following location :
 	    ```
 	    .../ceyon-ide-eclipse/required-bundle-proxies
 	    ```

+		#### _Important Note :_
+		Since the Ceylon Distribution modules have circular dependencies on each others, it happens that those cirecular dependencies are reproduced by the _ceylon-dist-osgi_ and _bundle-proxys_ projects.
+In order to be able to build you projects, you will have to allow cycles in the Java build paths by setting the following Eclipse preference `Java -> Compiler -> Build -> Circukar Dependencies`to `warning`

-	Each time you will rebuild one of those required projects (distribution, SDK, formatter, ...), you only need to _Refresh_ the `ceylon-dist-osgi` project, as well as the bundle proxy projects related to the rebuilt required projects, in order to be able to see the changes in the Ceylon IDE projects.
+	Each time you will rebuild one of the projects required by the Ceylon IDE plugin (distribution, SDK, formatter, ...), you only need to _Refresh_ the `ceylon-dist-osgi` project, as well as the bundle proxy projects related to the rebuilt required projects, in order to be able to see the changes in the Ceylon IDE projects.

 6. If you want to modify / add IDE tests, you should also add the test plugin.
 For this purpose
     - Add the SWTBot Eclipse features, which are required to compile and run the Ceylon IDE
       interactive tests.